aas-core-works/aas-core3.0-python/docs/source/getting_started/create_get_set.rst

         submodels=[submodel]
     )

-    # You can access the propreties from the children as well.
+    # You can access the properties from the children as well.
     environment.submodels[0].submodel_elements[1].value = b'\xC0\x01\xCA\xFE'

     # Now you can do something with the environment...